Maria Makino

-Maria Makino (牧野真莉愛, Makino Maria) (born February 2, 2001) is a Japanese pop singer, dancer and model.
-She is a 12th generation member and Sub-Leader of Japanese girl group Morning Musume.
+Maria Makino (牧野 真莉愛, Makino Maria) (born February 2, 2001) is a Japanese pop singer, dancer and model.
+She is a former 12th generation member and Sub-Leader of Japanese girl group Morning Musume.

 Biography

 Makino joined Hello Pro Kenshusei on November 1, 2012, the news was later made public by Hello Project on November 20.
-She was admitted to Hello Project's biggest group Morning Musume in 2014.

-Overview

 In summer 2014, Maria auditioned for the Morning Musume '14 (Golden) Audition! for an opportunity to join Morning Musume '14 and successfully passed.
-She was introduced as a 12th generation member during Morning Musume '14's concert at Nippon Budokan on September 30, alongside Haruna Ogata, Miki Nonaka and Akane Haga, effectively leaving Hello Pro Kenshusei the same day.
+She was introduced as a 12th generation member during Morning Musume '14's concert at Nippon Budokan on September 30, alongside Haruna Ogata, Miki Nonaka and Akane Haga.